HOW SHOULD I PREPARE FOR OUR PHOTO SESSION?

 - You will want to have a fresh haircut for the photo shoot, so please book your session a week or two before your photo shoot.
 Be sure to touch up your roots!
 Note: If you decide to do something drastic with your appearance leading up to our session, like chopping off all of your hair, make sure you are completely comfortable with it before getting your photos taken.

 - Take a little extra time on your hair.
 Use hairspray and look out for flyaways.
 Try to avoid using any new makeup or skincare products the week before your shoot because it could lead to a breakout.

 - If you usually wear makeup, just do your normal makeup routine the day of the shoot.
-Nice, clean makeup photographs the best and remember to wear a bit more blush than you normally would.
-Also, please moisturize your lips or wear a subtle color.
+Nice, clean makeup photographs the best.
+Also, please moisturize your lips and wear a subtle color.